udacity/CarND-Capstone/README.md

 # Capstone Project Starter Code

 The goal of this project is the integration of all systems that manage the real driving of a vehicle (Carla) using previously a simulator which will interface with your ROS code and has traffic light detection.
 <!--more-->

 [//]: # (Image References)

 [image1]: /imgs/ros-graph-v2.png "ROS System"
-[image2]: /imgs/tl-detector.png "ROS System"
+[image2]: /imgs/tl-detector.png "Traffic light detection node"
-[image3]: /imgs/waypoint-updater.png "ROS System"
+[image3]: /imgs/waypoint-updater.png "Waypoint updater node"
-[image4]: /imgs/dbw-node.png "ROS System"
+[image4]: /imgs/dbw-node.png "Dbw node"
+[image5]: /imgs/squeezenet.png "Squeezenet"

 #### TEAM SKYNET